 If planning to employ the fish pond fish farming methods then the following six points will benefit you.

-- On average, experts advice that a fish pond should range between 2-0.5 Ha of land.
+- On average, experts advise that a fish pond should range between 2-0.5 Ha of land.
 This maximizes the yields of fish.

 - A fertilizer with a mixture of lime may be used to promote the growth of fish feeds in the pond.
 Please consult an expert before applying this.